-The Prow is a collaborative venture between the Nelson City, Tasman and Marlborough District Libraries, Nelson Marlborough Institute of Technology, and The Nelson Provincial Museum.
+The Prow is a collaborative venture between the Nelson Public, Tasman and Marlborough District Libraries, Nelson Marlborough Institute of Technology, and The Nelson Provincial Museum.

-The project is led by the Nelson Public Libraries and funded by the Government’s Digital Strategy Community Partnership Fund and the participating organisations.
+The project is led by the Nelson Public Libraries and was established with a grant from the Government’s Digital Strategy Community Partnership Fund and the participating organisations.

 Nelson Marlborough Institute of Technology - www.nmit.ac.nz